The Level 3 Award in Education and Training, previously known as PTLLS, is now available in a live virtual classroom format!

 - Core skills: There are no formal entry requirements for this training course however candidate must have reading and writing skills in order to complete the course

 - Access to Internet using a laptop / pc / tablet using up to date Windows, Android or Apple operating systems.

 Would you like to read in more detail what the ELN Virtual Level 3 AET course entails?
 Download our course brochure now!

 Your course Tutors

 Tony is one of ELN's most popular tutors for AET, CET and sometimes the Assessor courses too.
 He has been involved in training since the mid 1990’s and has experience in both the private and public sector.
 He has taught a variety of subjects including Engineering, Explosives, Advanced Driving & Riding and Professional Development.
-During his time in industry Tony worked with a number of universities where he sat on a number of boards advising on course development, gave lectures and sponsored projects (many of which turned into commercial enterprises).
+During his time in the industry, Tony worked with a number of universities where he sat on a number of boards advising on course development, gave lectures and sponsored projects.
 When Tony is not in the classroom (or online!) he enjoys the outdoor life and is happiest when riding his Ducati.

 Units and Learning Outcomes